smarter-project/smarter-cni/README.md

 ### On the master

-Deploy the smartercni DaemonSet using the smartercni_ds.yaml.
+Deploy the smarter-cni DaemonSet using the smartercni_ds.yaml.
 A smarter-cni Pod should be created on every node in the cluster.
+For example using k3s:

+	k3s kubectl apply -f smartercni_ds.yaml

+## Building the smarter-cni container image

+checkout the repo:

+    git clone git@gitlab.com:arm-research/smarter/smarter-cni.git
+    git checkout cadeniyi

+The easiest way to do this is by using the multi-arch building functionality in docker (an experimental feature)

+    docker buildx create --use --name mybuild
+    cd build
+    docker buildx build --platform linux/arm64/v8,linux/arm/v7,linux/amd64 -t registry.gitlab.com/arm-research/smarter/smarter-cni:v0.2 --push .

+The file `build/bridge.conf` contains the configuration for the bridge network created for smarter-cni.
+The "subnet" parameter must match the `--cluster-cidr' value used when starting the Kubernetes master.
+The "gateway" parameter must match the subnet appropriately.